pgsleepy/ultimatexr.io-1/content/docs/multiplayer/adding-multiplayer-support.md

 UltimateXR's sync-on-join and runtime synchronization will continue to work seamlessly, as the network logic is stored in the networking avatar components and is triggered when avatars are spawned.
 Developers can review the connector's source code for insights into how the prototyping UI works and how to create their own custom connection logic.

 ## Testing

+So far we've completed the following steps:
+1- Installation of a supported networking SDK.
+2- Creation and setup of the `UxrNetworkManager` GameObject.
+3- Multiplayer avatar setup.

+At this point, we are ready to test our scene.

 With the prototyping UI, multiplayer can be quickly tested by creating a build and running it simultaneously in the Unity Editor.
 It's recommended to run both in windowed mode so they remain visible at the same time.
 The window in focus will receive the controller input.